 - Decaffeinated teas still retain a small amount of caffeine.

+One of the most common questions we get is Coffee vs. Tea; Which is better for you?
 We realize that some of our customers have concerns about caffeine.
 If you know that you are sensitive to caffeine, we suggest that you contact your healthcare provider for advice.
-Learn more about caffeine.

 Are there really any health benefits gained from drinking tea?